SvenGDK/Prospero-Explorer/README.md

 `SHARPPROSPERO_ROOT`.

-An installer treats a title already on the machine as present and declines to replace it, so a build meant to sit beside the last one needs a title of its own:
+An installer treats a title already on the machine as present and declines to replace it, so a build meant to sit beside the last one needs a title of its own (or replaced):

 ```bash
 pwsh ./build.ps1 -TitleId PPSA99108